-- in Haiti? - Where else did she study, and for how long? - How many more years of training must she complete? - What were Dr. Baptiste's hobbies as a young girl? . .
-4 - What kind of medicine does Dr. Baptiste practice? ... - Where does she work? ... - What are Dr. Baptiste's plan for the future? . .
-V
+- 1. How long did Dr. Baptiste's training last while she was in Haiti? - 2.
+Where else did she study, and for how long? - 3.
+How many more years of training must she complete? - 4.
+What were Dr. Baptiste's hobbies as a young girl? - 5.
+What kind of medicine does Dr. Baptiste practice? - 6.
+Where does she work? - 7.
+What are Dr. Baptiste's plan for the future?

 - 1 Private detectives and investigators help attorneys, businesses, and the Public with a variety of problems.
 Their services include protecting businesses from theft and vandalism.
 They may also gather evidence for trials and conduct background investigations.
 While detectives concentrate on providing protection and investigators specialize in gathering information, many do some of each. - 2 Most detectives and investigators are trained to perform physical surveillance, often for long periods of time, in a car or van.
 They may observe a site, such as the home of a subject, from a hidden location.
 The surveillance continues using cameras, binoculars, and a car phone, until the desired evidence is obtained.
-They also search on line computer databases containing probate records, motor -vehicle registrations, credit reports, and other information.
+They also search on -line computer databases containing probate records, motor -vehicle registrations, credit reports, and other information.